Baruch Scholars Program

 To graduate with College Honors, Baruch Scholars are required to:

-• All first-year and sophomore scholars are required to meet with their respective honors advisor before enrolling for classes.
-Juniors and seniors are not required to meet with them, but are strongly encouraged to do so.
+All scholars are required to meet with their respective honors advisor before enrolling for classes.

-• Complete at least 15 hours of community service per academic year.
-First-years are exempt from this requirement the fall semester at Baruch, but are required to complete at least 8 hours during the spring semester during their upper freshman year.
+Complete a total minimum of 30 hours of community service.
+Students must complete a minimum of 10 hours each year for the first three years.
 The following are sample reflections written for specific volunteer opportunities.
 Use these as guides to inform your own written reflection: Sample A / Sample B / Sample C.

 Policies